Autism Spectrum Disorder In Children: Types, Symptoms & Causes

 The diagnosis of autism spectrum disorder can be tricky as no specific medical tests exist.
 Therefore, mental health professionals observe the child’s development pattern and behavior to conclude the diagnosis.

 There are specific questionnaires for screening which your pediatrician normally does at routine well-baby visits at 18 months and 24 months of age.
-However, if you observe any discrepancy or abnormal behavior in your child at a younger age, bring it to your doctor’s notice so that the baby can be appropriately evaluated.
+However, if you observe any discrepancy or abnormal behavior in your child at a younger age, bring it to your doctor’s attention so that the baby can be appropriately evaluated.

 Children who show symptoms of developmental problems during well-child check-ups are further evaluated by experts such as a developmental pediatrician, a pediatric psychologist or psychiatrist, a neuropsychologist, and a speech-language pathologist.
-In some cases, blood tests and hearing tests may also be performed to rule out other disorders (1) (8).
+In some cases, blood tests and hearing tests may also be performed to rule out other disorders (1) (12).

 Management And Treatment Of ASD In Children

-The symptoms of ASD can be managed and treated using the following approaches (9).
+The symptoms of ASD can be managed and treated using the following approaches (13).

 • Behavior and communication approaches: These approaches help the child gain structure, organize themselves, and improve their social, communication, and movement skills.
 They include behavior therapy such as applied behavior analysis (ABA) and speech and language therapy.
+A small-scale research conducted on 60 boys aged four to 11, split into two equal groups, found that a behavioral analysis program greatly improved the social and communication abilities of institutionalized children, positively impacting their everyday lives (14).

 • Medications: Medications prescribed by a healthcare professional may help regulate their energy, focus, or any form of behavioral activity or self-injury.
 It may not cure the core symptoms but helps in managing them.